jupyter-widgets/ipywidgets/docs/source/embedding.md

 gallery.

-The widget embedder attempts to fetch the model and view implementation of the custom widget from the npmjs CDN, https://unpkg.com.
+The widget embedder attempts to fetch the model and view implementation of the custom widget from the npm CDN https://unpkg.com.
 The URL that is requested for, e.g. the `bqplot` module name, with the semver range `^2.0.0` is

 `https://unpkg.com/bqplot@^2.0.0/dist/index.js`